The Definitive Eggnog Recipe You Need for the Holidays

 Hidden hotel gem offers a true Emerald Isle experience

 Though located in Chinatown’s Fairfield Inn, Irish Channel is no ordinary hotel bar.
-Authenticity is the name of the game here, with an A+ beer list to match its true-blue Irish fare.
+Authenticity is the name of the game here, with an A+ beer list to match its true-blue Irish fare, and happy hour starts at 3pm.
 Tottenham and Stoke City supporters call the Dublin-themed pub home all year, but all are welcome to soak in the action during the 2018 World Cup.
 To goals, and lots of ‘em -- slainte!

 Traditional German beer hall with a rooftop view to boot